ajmatson/Websense-WCG-Auto-Backup-Script/README.md

 ###Installation:
 To install copy download and move the config.ini and wcg_auto_snapshot.py files to a directory of your choice.
-Then create a cron job with the following to run every Sunday night at midnight:
+Modify the config.ini with your values and then create a cron job with the following to run every Sunday night at midnight:

 ```00 00 * * * python /your/directory/wcg_auto_snapshot.py```